andstor/verified-smart-contracts/README.md

 Copyright © [André Storhaug](https://github.com/andstor)

-This repository, is licensed under the [MIT License](https://github.com/andstor/verified-smart-contracts/blob/main/LICENSE).
+This repository is licensed under the [MIT License](https://github.com/andstor/verified-smart-contracts/blob/main/LICENSE).

 All contracts in the dataset are publicly available, obtained by using [Etherscan APIs](https://etherscan.io/apis), and subject to their own original licenses.